-The phone can also be connected to a wireless Network via the USB type A port with a Wi-Fi USB dongle (see "The OpenScape Desk Phone CP family" $\rightarrow$ page 11).
+The phone can also be connected to a wireless network via the USB type A port with the Wi-Fi USB dongle CP10 (see "The OpenScape Desk Phone CP family" → page 11).

 Do not unplug the USB dongle during calls, as this disrupts the network connection.